nicolascuello/Stellar-MADE/README.md

 ### Outreach activities

-- UPCOMING: Participation to a radio emission about comics and astrophysics by [Antoine Alaguero](antoine-alaguero).
+- Participation to a radio emission about comics and astrophysics by [Antoine Alaguero](antoine-alaguero).
-- UPCOMING: Outreach activity in a local high-school in Grenoble by [Nicolás Cuello](nicolas-cuello).
+- [Les cordées de la réussite](https://www.cordeesdelareussite.fr): Outreach activity in a local high-school in Grenoble by [Nicolás Cuello](nicolas-cuello).
 - [Pint of Science](@pintofscienceFR) in Grenoble, 23/05/2023.
 "Discs and planets in multiple stellar systems".
 Program and details [here](https://www.pintofscience.fr/event/disques-et-exoplanetes-autour-detoiles-multiples).
 Presentations by [Nicolás Cuello](nicolas-cuello) and [Antoine Alaguero](antoine-alaguero).